CFPhantom/business-change-verification/README.md

 BCV applies to **Material Business Events**, changes that materially alter how an organization should be understood: acquisitions, leadership transitions, product launches, strategic partnerships, regulatory approvals, rebranding, and divestitures.
 It does not apply to ordinary business activity.

-The **company AI profile** is the structured, first-party, machine-readable representation through which an organization intentionally communicates authoritative facts to AI systems.
+The **AI Layer** is the structured, first-party, machine-readable representation through which an organization intentionally communicates authoritative facts to AI systems.
 It does not replace the other signals machines ingest.
 It gives the organization an authoritative voice among them where before it had none.

-BCV is not the company AI profile.
+BCV is not the AI Layer.
 The layer is the input.
 BCV is the discipline that keeps it true.

-Organizations continuously create business change through:
+Organizations continuously create material business change through:

 - Acquisitions
 - Product launches